wrightben/codeeval/String Permutations (JavaScript).md

 12, 21 becomes ah, ha <br />
 123, 132, 213, 231, 312, 321 becomes aht, ath, hat, hta, tah, tha

 Consider the permutations of 3579.
-It's easier for me to use the substitution method over the sequence 1234.
+It's easy for me to use the substitution method over the sequence 1234.